swcarpentry/python-novice-inflammation/setup.md

 This lesson is designed to be run on a personal computer.
-All of the software and data used in this lesson are freely available online, and instructions on how to obtain it are provided below.
+All of the software and data used in this lesson are freely available online, and instructions on how to obtain them are provided below.

 ## Install Python